viet34tqc/notebook/micro-frontend.md

 - singleton: true → Ensures only one instance of React is used across all apps.
 - requiredVersion → Ensures a compatible version is used.

-Then inside host app, we import the module like this: `import remoteAppContainer/Button`
+Then inside host app, we import the module like this: `import remoteAppContainer/Button`.
+You can think of other remote container as a package and `remoteAppContainer` is the name of the package.
+Inside remote container, there are lots of exported modules.
+In this example, the module is `Button`.

 #### Dynamic loading